Ali-Al-Khuwaja/AliDevLog/README.md

 ## About Me

 A guy exploring the realms of both web and game development.
 With each blog post, I aim to document my progress, challenges, and the lessons I learn.
-Whether you're a beginner or an experienced developer, I hope you find something valuable here in GDB!
+Whether you're a beginner or an experienced developer, I hope you find something valuable here in !

 ## What You’ll Find